gwqw/english_vocabulary_trainer/readme.md

 1. Download (clone) this project.
 2. Place vocabularies in "vocabularies" directory as plain text files.
-Vocabulary format: each line is a word (or expression) and its translation (or description), separated by tab ('\t').
+Vocabulary format: each line is a word (or expression) and its translation (or description), separated by tab symbol ('\t').
 3. Using terminal (command line) in this directory, type:
 - `python english_vocabulary_trainer.py` -- shows help
 - `python english_vocabulary_trainer.py list` -- lists all availiable dictionaries in vocabularies directory.
-- `python english_vocabulary_trainer.py look <dictname>` -- look at words from this vocabulary.
-This mode shows words, waits n seconds, shows translation, waits n seconds, shows next word, etc.
+- `python english_vocabulary_trainer.py look <dictname>[ <dictname>...]` -- look at words from this vocabulary.
+This mode shows words, waits n seconds, shows translation, waits n seconds, shows next word, etc. You can pass multiple dictionary filenames, they will be merged into one.
-- `python english_vocabulary_trainer.py learn <dictname>` -- learn words: choose correct translation from n variants.
+- `python english_vocabulary_trainer.py learn <dictname>[ <dictname>...]` -- learn words: choose correct translation from n variants.
 Type correct number and press enter.
-- `python english_vocabulary_trainer.py test <dictname>` -- learn words: type word, knowing its translation.
+- `python english_vocabulary_trainer.py test <dictname>[ <dictname>...]` -- learn words: type word, knowing its translation.

 ## Configuration